timescale/docs/promscale/send-data/opentelemetry.md

 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces and Prometheus remote write protocol for metrics.
-You can use any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector to send traces and metrics to Promscale using OTLP.
+You can use any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector to send traces to Promscale using OTLP.
 Currently, Promscale supports only **gRPC** for traces.
 The OpenTelemetry metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.